Preparing for a Recession in 2020

 Keeping track of your investments during changing economic cycles can be complicated and stressful, as if there wasn’t already enough stress associated with recessions.
 One of the benefits of using auto-investing is that it takes rebalancing your portfolio off your plate.

 You don’t have to tackle recession planning alone.
-SoFi financial planners can answer your questions, and with SoFi automated investing you can invest your money based on your goals and comfort with risk.
+SoFi financial planners can answer your questions, and with SoFi automated online investing you can invest your money based on your goals and comfort with risk.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.